r-pufky/docs/postfix.md

         /usr/sbin/sendmail -oi -f ${sender} ${recipient}
 ```

-* This is the last line in the master.cf configuration
+* This is the last line (EOF) in the master.cf configuration
 * Newline, two spaces for additional lines.

 ```bash